gitmachtl/cardano-signer/README.md

    Output: Registration-Metadata in JSON-, cborHex-, cborBinary-Format

-Verifying a hex/text-string or a binary-file via signature + publicKey:
+Verify a hex/text-string or a binary-file via signature + publicKey:

    Syntax: cardano-signer verify
    Params: --data-hex "<hex>" | --data "<text>" | --data-file "<path_to_file>"
-                                                                data/payload/file to verify in hex-, text- or binary-file-format
-           --signature "<hex>|<bech>"                           signature in hex- or bech-format --public-key "<path_to_file>|<hex>|<bech>"           path to a public-key-file or a direct public hex/bech-key string
+                                                        data/payload/file to verify in hex-, text- or binary-file-format --signature "<hex>|<bech>"                           signature in hex- or bech-format --public-key "<path_to_file>|<hex>|<bech>"           path to a public-key-file or a direct public hex/bech-key string
            [--address "<path_to_file>|<hex>|<bech>"]            optional address check against the public-key (address-file or a direct bech/hex format)